gideon-ogunbanjo/ModelX/README.md

 # ModelX
 A Supermodel Prediction Machine Learning Model
 ### Introduction:
-ModelX (Modeling Optimization, Data-driven Estimation, and Learning eXperience) is a machine learning model designed to predict the body fat percentage of an individual based on various physical attributes such as Density, Boddy mass index etc. The higher the body fat percentage, the lesser the individual's chances of becoming a supermodel.
+ModelX (Modeling Optimization, Data-driven Estimation, and Learning eXperience) is a machine learning model designed to predict the body fat percentage of an individual based on various physical attributes such as Density, Boddy mass index etc. The higher the body fat percentage, the lesser the individual's chances of becoming a runway supermodel.

 ### How to Use:
 To use ModelX, you will need to input the individual's physical attributes as features, and the model will output the predicted body fat percentage.
-You can then use this information to assess the individual's chances of becoming a supermodel.
+You can then use this information to assess the individual's chances of becoming a runway supermodel.

 ### Model Training:
 ModelX is a Linear Regression model, which has been trained on a large dataset of physical attributes and corresponding body fat percentages.
 The model has been optimized using cross-validation techniques to ensure optimal performance.